Marginal speed confinement resolves the conflict between correlation and control in natural flocks of birds: Results and Discussion

-However, when we consider as an observable the mean speed of the flock, $s = (1/N) \sum_i v_i$, the outlook for the linear theory gets bleak.
-Empirical data show that the mean speed does not change much from flock to flock and it does not have any dependence on the flock's number of birds, $N$ (black points in Fig.\ref{tadaa}b).
+However, when we turn our attention to the mean speed of the flock, $s = (1/N) \sum_i v_i$, the linear theory becomes problematic.
+Empirical data show that the mean speed does not change much from flock to flock and it does not have any dependence on the flock's number of birds, $N$ (black points in Fig.\ref{fig_3}b).
 Let us see what is the prediction of the linear theory for the mean speed, $s$.
-Calculating the probability distribution, $P(s)$, from equations \eqref{lapo}-\eqref{elkan} is a prohibitive task, due to the time-dependence of the interaction network, $n_{ij}(t)$; however, previous studies have shown that, in the deeply ordered phase in which flocks live, the timescale for rearrangement of $n_{ij}(t)$ is significantly larger than the relaxation time of the velocities, hence one obtains reasonably accurate results by assuming a time-independent form of $n_{ij}$, namely a fixed interaction network \cite{mora2016local}; as we shall see from the perfect agreement between off-equilibrium SPP simulations and theory, this approximation works very well.
-Under this assumption (plus some more bland algebraic approximations - see SI for details) one can calculate the probability distribution of the mean speed, obtains for $d=3$ the result,
+Calculating the probability distribution, $P(s)$, from equations \eqref{eq_1}-\eqref{eq_2} is a prohibitive task, due to the time-dependence of the interaction network, $n_{ij}(t)$; however, previous studies have shown that, in the deeply ordered phase in which flocks live, the timescale for rearrangement of $n_{ij}(t)$ is significantly larger than the relaxation time of the velocities, hence one obtains reasonably accurate results by assuming a time-independent form of $n_{ij}$, namely a fixed interaction network \cite{mora2016local}; as we shall see from the perfect agreement between off-equilibrium SPP simulations and theory, this approximation works very well.
+Under this assumption (plus some more bland algebraic approximations - see SI for details) one can calculate the probability distribution of the mean speed with linear control, obtaining for $d=3$ the result,

 where $Z$ is a normalization factor.
-We can easily evaluate the peak of this distribution, that is the typical value of the mean speed,
+We can easily evaluate the peak of this distribution, that is the typical value of the mean speed of the group,

-For $N\to\infty$ we get $s_\mathrm{typical} = v_0$, so all is good for infinitely large flocks, as their typical speed is just the same as the natural reference speed, $v_0$.
-But in finite groups serious troubles emerge, as the typical speed {\it grows} for decreasing $N$, eventually becoming absurdly larger than the natural reference value, $v_0$; and because in \eqref{manetta} the combination $Ng$ appears, this disastrous effect is all the more serious the smaller the speed stiffness $g$, so that for very weak control, even relatively large flocks will have a biologically implausible speed.
-Yet weak control $g$ is exactly what we need to grant strong correlations!
-Hence linear control has a serious problem.
+For $N\to\infty$ we get $s_\mathrm{typical} = v_0$, so all is good for infinitely large groups, as their typical speed is just the same as the natural reference speed, $v_0$.
+But in finite groups serious troubles emerge, as the typical speed grows for decreasing $N$, eventually becoming absurdly larger than the natural reference value, $v_0$; and because in \eqref{eq_7} the combination $Ng$ appears, this problematic effect is all the more serious the smaller the speed stiffness $g$, so that for very weak control, even relatively large flocks will have a biologically implausible speed.
+Yet weak stiffness $g$ is exactly what we need to grant strong correlations!
+Linear control has therefore a serious problem.